maelys-mcardle/transphobic-media/db/README.md

 ### normalizesTransphobia

 Whether it normalizes transphobia.
-This includes media containing transphobic jokes, productions that cast cis men to play trans women, etc. This is subjective.
+This includes media containing transphobic jokes and productions that cast cis men to play trans women.

+This does not include portraying trans women as sex workers.
+While trans women characters are disproportionately sex workers in works of fiction, sex work is as a legitimate field of work as any.
+Therefore, including it here would be stigmatizing of trans people who do sex work, and so, it is not cause to consider whether a title normalizes transphobia.

 ```
 0: Does not contribute to the marginalization of trans people